 For example, one of our banking clients, NLB, offers 24/7 video chat support, and we’ve integrated this feature into their mobile app.
 Imagine you’re traveling abroad, and you need to increase your credit card limit, but it’s 4 AM back home.
 That video chat will be a lifesaver.

-Bonus: Up your insurance game with AI
+Bonus: Up your insurance game with artificial intelligence

 Most insurance providers have collected vast amounts of data in the past two or three decades.
-With the right tools, this data can be easily utilized for fraud detection, introducing new products and offers to the market, automating routine tasks, providing a personalized experience, and educating their user base.
+With the right tools, this data can be easily utilized for fraud detection, introducing new insurance products and offers to the market, automating routine tasks, providing a personalized experience, and educating their user base.

 But, remember the KISS principle.
 For starters, you can implement a nice AI-powered chatbot or a flow that would help the user pick out the best offer for their specific case.
 Maybe a completely personalized offer too?